North Korea to deport U.S. citizen held since October: state media

 An American man of the same name was deported from South Korea in November 2017 after being found wandering near the heavily fortified border with North Korea, but there was no immediate confirmation of the identity of the man held by North Korea.

-A spokesman for the U.S. Embassy in the South Korean capital, Seoul, did not have an immediate comment.
+A spokesman for the U.S. Embassy in the South Korean capital, Seoul, said he could not comment because of privacy concerns, and would not confirm whether American officials were aware that the man was being held.

 KCNA said the man had told his captors he was “under the control of the CIA”.